zuoxiang95/Speech-Image_Tool/README.md

 # Speech_Tool
-This repositories are used to collect some programs that use in TTS.
+This repositories are used to collect some programs that preprocess audio and image.